omarskipq/Andromeda_Devops/mubashirullah/sprint1/README.md

 ```

 To add additional dependencies, for example other CDK libraries, just add
-them to your `setup.py` file and rerun the `pip install -r requirements.txt`
+them to your `setup.py` file and rerun the `python -m pip install -r requirements.txt`
 command.

 ## Useful commands